-- To analyze the fundamental characteristics of various Semiconductor Devices - To apply the SPICE simulation software for electronic circuit analysis
+• To verify the fundamental characteristics of various Semiconductor Devices

-- 1. PN Junction Diode characteristics - 2.
-Applications of Diode as Clipper and Clamper and full wave rectifier - 3.
-Zener Diode characteristics. - 4.
-Application of Zener diode as Voltage regulator. - 5.
-Input and Output characteristics of BJT in CB configuration. - 6.
-Input and Output characteristics of BJT in CE configuration. - 7.
-Drain and transfer Characteristics of JFET. - 8.
-V-I characteristics of UJT Characteristics. - 9.
-Characteristics of Photo diode and Photo transistor - 10.
-Mini project.
+- 1. PN Junction Diode characteristics.

+- 2. Zener Diode characteristics.

+- 3. Applications of Diode as Clipper and Clamper.

+- 4. Input and Output characteristics of BJT in CB configuration.

+- 5. Input and Output characteristics of BJT in CE configuration.

+- 6. Characteristics of JFET.

+- 7. Switching Characteristics of Diode & BJT

+- 8. UJT Characteristics.

+- 9. SCR Characteristics.

+- 10. DIAC Characteristics.

+- 11. TRIAC Characteristics

+- 12. Characteristics of Photo diode and Photo transistor.